This summary of age discrimination law in Russia has been prepared by ALRUD, the Ius Laboris member for Russia: www.alrud.com.

 WHAT CLAIMS ARE MOST COMMON AND WHAT ARE TRICKIEST ISSUES FOR EMPLOYERS?

 In our opinion, the most common claims are filed by state civil servants, military men, educational workers at state or municipal institutions, for whom the federal laws establish the age of compulsory retirement and who object to retirement for such ground as non-constitutional.

 Private companies, in order to avoid possible age discriminations disputes, should ensure that:

-questions at the interview should not give rise to the inference that age discrimination is taking place;
+questions at the interview should not give rise to the inference of age discrimination;

-employees of specific age groups are not engaged in jobs that are prohibited to them by law; and;
+employees of specific age groups are not engaged in jobs that are prohibited to them by law;

-Specific rules apply for employees under 18 years old.
-Again, certain jobs are prohibited to this age group.
+Under the Russian Labour Code, an individual may be employed upon turning 16 years old (exceptions exist for children of any age who perform at theatres, circuses, etc.).
+However, Specific rules apply for employees under 18 years old.
+Certain jobs are prohibited in this age group.
 This includes work in harmful or hazardous conditions; underground work and work that might impair their health or moral development (work at gambling business, night clubs, production, transportation, sale of alcoholic beverages, tobacco products, etc.).
-Every employee under 18 years old should every year submit to medical examination.
-Employees under 18 years old are also given additional guarantees such as a larger holiday entitlement and fewer lawful grounds for dismissal.
+Every employee under 18 should every year submit to a medical examination.
+Employees under 18 are also given additional guarantees such as a larger holiday entitlement and fewer lawful grounds for dismissal.